postgrespro/pg_probackup/doc/pg_probackup.md

 It is possible to configure the backup retention policy.
 The retention policy specifies specifies which backups must be kept to meet data recoverability requirements.
-The policy can be configured using two parameters: redundancy and window.
+The policy can be configured using two parameters: `redundancy` and `window`.

 Redundancy parameter specifies how many full backups purge command should keep.
 For example, you make a full backup on Sunday and an incremental backup every day.
 If redundancy is 1, then this backup will become obsolete on next Sunday and will be deleted with all its incremental backups when next full backup will be created.

 Window parameter specifies the number of days of data recoverability.
-If window is 14, then all full backups older than 14 days will be deleted with their incremental backups.
+That is, the earliest time to which you can recover your data.

 This parameters can be used together.
 Backups are obsolete if they don't meet both parameters.
-For example, you have retention is 1, window is 14 and two full backups are made 3 and 7 days ago.
+For example, you have retention is 2, window is 14 and two full backups are made 3 and 7 days ago.
 In this situation both backups aren't obsolete and will be kept 14 days.